 Second Coming of Christ

-Isaiah 62:1-63:6 describes the salvation of Israel or God’s rescue of the nation of Israel from the Gentile world.
-In Isaiah 62:11-12 God announced that Israel’s salvation had come.
+Isaiah 62:1-63:6 describe the salvation of Israel or God’s rescue of the nation of Israel from the Gentile world that will occur at the end of the tribulation.
+It is important to notice that Isaiah 61 and 62 is a prophecy about the millennial kingdom.
+It looks forward in time.
+Consequently, Isaiah 62:11-12 announces that Israel’s salvation had come.

 Behold, the LORD has proclaimed to the end of the earth,